-- Before posting, read the Community archives, the Cuckoo blog, the documentation and Google about your issue.
+- Before posting, read our Github issue tracker, the Cuckoo blog, the documentation and Google about your issue.
 DO NOT post questions that have already been answered over and over everywhere. - Posting messages saying just something like "Doesn't work, help me" are completely useless.
-If something is not working report the error, paste the logs, the config file, the information on the virtual machine, the results of the troubleshooting, etc. Give context.
+If something is not working report the error, paste the logs, the configuration files, the information on the virtual machine, the results of the troubleshooting, etc. Give context.
 We are not wizards and we don't have a crystal ball. - Use a proper title.
 Stuff like "Doesn't work", "Help me", "Error" are not proper titles.